Epilepsy Foundation - New Therapy Commercialization Grant Program

 Looking back on the progress in the last generation, it is not surprising that the leaders in epilepsy research believe that a cure may be in sight.
 For the first time, we can think in terms of "cure"—not just "control."
 Now is the time to build on the remarkable progress of the past few years.
 And we can do it by investing more money in scientific research than we ever have before.

-The mission of the New Therapy - Commercialization Grants Program is to drive the development of new therapies for epilepsy, accelerating the advancement of research from the laboratory to the patient.
+The mission of the Epilepsy Foundation - New Therapy Commercialization Grants Program is to drive the development of new therapies for epilepsy, accelerating the advancement of research from the laboratory to the patient.
 The Foundation funds innovative senior level research projects led by the nation's leading scientists with the potential to discover new treatment options and ultimately a cure.

-The New Therapy - Commercialization Grants Program focuses on:
+Epilepsy Foundation - New Therapy Commercialization Grants Program focuses on:

 - Research with potential to discover new therapies and a cure for seizure disorders.